-Councillors and Council officers shall undertake procurement activities in ways that are ethical and of the highest integrity.
-In accordance with sections 126-131 of the Act, Councillors and Council Officers have an overriding responsibility to act impartially and with integrity, avoiding conflicts of interest.
+Councillors and Council staff shall at all times undertake procurement activities in ways that are ethical and of the highest integrity, in accordance with the Councillors Code of Conduct or the Staff Code of Conduct.
+Councillors and Council staff have an overriding responsibility to act impartially and with integrity, avoiding conflicts of interest.

-Councillors and Council officers will:
+Councillors and Council officers must:

-- Treat potential and existing suppliers with equality and fairness. - Not seek or receive personal gain and adhere to the Councillor Gifts Policy and Staff Gift Policy in all matters of procurement. - Maintain confidentiality of Commercial in Confidence information. - Present the highest standards of professionalism and probity. - Deal with suppliers honestly and impartially. - Provide all suppliers and bidders with the same information to ensure equal opportunity. - Be accountable for all decisions made. - Maintain fair, equitable and non-discriminatory procedures for addressing complaints and concerns raised by suppliers or community members regarding Council's procurement activities. - Act in accordance with the Staff Code of Conduct or the Councillor Code of Conduct policies. - Must disclose any conflict of interest. - Not perform any outsourced Council services and works.
+- Treat potential and existing suppliers with equality and fairness. - Not use their position to seek or receive personal gain in procurement matters. - Maintain confidentiality of Commercial in Confidence information. - Present the highest standards of professionalism and probity. - Deal with suppliers honestly and impartially. - Afford suppliers and tenderers with the same information and an equal opportunity to tender or quote for goods, services and works contracts. - Be accountable for all decisions made and demonstrate and provide evidence of the processes followed - Maintain fair, equitable and non-discriminatory procedures for addressing complaints and concerns raised by suppliers or community members regarding Council's procurement activities. - Query incidents, decisions or directions that appear to contradict or deviate from Council's standards of ethics or probity or established policies and procedures. - Not perform any outsourced Council services and works.